| eCircuit Center |

 About SPICE |

-SPICE Basics | Running SPICE
+SPICE Basics |

-| CIRCUIT COLLECTION |
+CIRCUIT COLLECTION

 Op Amp Differential AmplifierCIRCUIT

-What about signals common (or equal) at both inputs Vin+ and Vin-?
-The equation above tells you the output Vo should be zero!
-This Common Mode Rejection (CMR) is useful but not perfect!
-It depends on the op amp device itself and matching of the resistor values (more below).
-CIRCUIT ANALYSIS The SPICE circuit applies a difference signal VIN (1V @ 10kHz) and a common-mode signal VCM (5V @ 1kHz) to the amplifier’s inputs.
-With R1=R2=10k, the gain of the circuit is 1.
-Run a simulation and watch the total input V(1) and output V(4).
+DIFF AMP TEST Suppose you have a 1Vpeak sine wave that needs to amplified to 5V.
+Unfortunately, this signal rides on top of a 5V interfering signal.
+The SPICE circuit applies a difference signal VIN (1V @ 10kHz) and a common-mode signal VCM (5V @ 1kHz) to the amplifier’s inputs.
+CIRCUIT ANALYSIS With R1=R2=10k, the gain of the circuit is 1.
+Run a TRAN simulation and watch the total input V(1) and output V(4).
 Did the circuit amplify VIN (10kHz) and reject VCM (1 kHz)?
 HANDS-ON DESIGN You can easily design a circuit for a different voltage gain.
 (For example, choosing R1 = R4 = 50k creates a gain of 50/10 = 5 V/V.) Run a simulation and view your new output.

-COMMON MODE REJECTION CIRCUIT ANALYSIS One way to test CMR is to kill voltage source VIN and see how much of the common-mode signal VCM gets through to the output.
-Set VIN to 0V by the statement VIN 1 10 SIN(0 0 10KHZ) Run a simulation and see how much VCM squeaks through.
+COMMON MODE REJECTION TEST CIRCUIT ANALYSIS One way to test CMR is to kill voltage source VIN and see how much of the common-mode signal VCM gets through to the output.
+Set VIN to 0V by the statement VIN 1 10 SIN(0V 0V 10KHZ) Run a simulation and see how much VCM squeaks through.
 To get a closer view of the output, plot V(4) only.

-RESISTOR MATCHING The ability of the circuit to reject common signals depends on how well the resistor ratios are matched.
+RESISTOR MATCHING The ability of the circuit to reject common signals depends on how well the resistor ratios (R2/R1 = R4/R3) are matched.
 How much mismatch does it take to degrade the CMR of a differential amp?
 CIRCUIT ANALYSIS Suppose just one of the resistors of the resistors is off by only 0.1%.
 Change any one of resistors R1-R4 to 10.01 k or 9.999 k.
 Try the circuit to see how much the output increases from VCM due to resistor mismatching.
 Increase the mismatch to 1% by changing any resitor to 10.1 k or 9.99 k.
 How much common mode error gets though now?

 SPICE FILE Download the file or copy this netlist into a text file with the *.cir extention.
-OPDIF.CIR - DIFFERENTIAL AMPLIFIER * VIN 1 10 SIN(0 1 10KHZ) VCM 10 0 SIN(0 5 1KHZ) * R1 1 2 10K R2 2 4 10K R3 10 3 10K R4 3 0 10K XOP 3 2 4 OPAMP1 * * OPAMP MACRO MODEL, SINGLE-POLE * connections: non-inverting input * | inverting input * | | output * | | | .SUBCKT OPAMP1 1 2 6 * INPUT IMPEDANCE RIN 1 2 10MEG * DC GAIN (100K) AND POLE 1 (100HZ) * GBWP = 10MHz EGAIN 3 0 1 2 100K RP1 3 4 1K CP1 4 0 1.5915UF * OUTPUT BUFFER AND RESISTANCE EBUFFER 5 0 4 0 1 ROUT 5 6 10 .ENDS * .TRAN 0.01MS 1MS .PLOT TRAN V(1) V(4) .PRINT TRAN V(1) V(4) .PROBE .END
+OPDIF.CIR - DIFFERENTIAL AMPLIFIER * VIN 1 10 SIN(0 1V 10KHZ) VCM 10 0 SIN(0 5V 1KHZ) * R1 1 2 10K R2 2 4 10K R3 10 3 10K R4 3 0 10K XOP 3 2 4 OPAMP1 * * OPAMP MACRO MODEL, SINGLE-POLE * connections: non-inverting input * | inverting input * | | output * | | | .SUBCKT OPAMP1 1 2 6 * INPUT IMPEDANCE RIN 1 2 10MEG * DC GAIN (100K) AND POLE 1 (100HZ) * GBWP = 10MHz EGAIN 3 0 1 2 100K RP1 3 4 1K CP1 4 0 1.5915UF * OUTPUT BUFFER AND RESISTANCE EBUFFER 5 0 4 0 1 ROUT 5 6 10 .ENDS * .TRAN 0.01MS 1MS .PROBE .END

 © 2002 eCircuit Center |